RUTH808/100-Projects-2026/README.md

 Tkinter for GUI.
 Pillow for image format conversion and rendering inside Tkinter, without it Tkinter cannot render open CV images.
 Numpy for storing images.
 8) OpenCV Image Studio is a desktop image-editing application built using Python, OpenCV, and CustomTkinter.
 It allows users to load images, apply image-processing operations through a plugin system, create reusable processing pipelines, perform batch processing on entire folders, compare original and edited images side-by-side, view image statistics, and manage editing history through undo/redo functionality.

-The application was designed with extensibility in mind, making it easy to add new OpenCV filters without modifying the user interface.

 note: commands to run node.js